ckdrew670/eleventy-template/README.md

 The `safe` filter escapes HTML.
 Any content coming through will then be injected into `base.njk` at this point.

-To link your content files to your `base.njk` template, you need to declare it in the front matter of your content file like so:
+To link your content files to your `base.njk` template, you need to declare it as a `layout` in the front matter of your content file (eg. `about.md`) like so:

 ```md
 ---